JulianOzelRose/TRIII-SaveEdit/README.md

 # TRIII-SaveEdit
 This is a save game editor for Tomb Raider III.
 It has been tested to work with the Steam version of the game, but it should work on the original and multi-patched version as well.
+Be sure to back up your save game files anyway as a precaution.
+This editor can enable any weapon on any level, including the bonus level.
+No setup is necessary, just download and run.

+## Installation and usage
-To use this program, download **TRIII-SaveEdit.exe** from the **TRIII-SaveEdit** folder on this repo.
-No installation is necessary.
-Once the editor is open, click **Browse**, then navigate to your game directory.
+1. Download **TRIII-SaveEdit.exe** from the **TRIII-SaveEdit** folder in this repository.
+2. Launch the editor and select "Browse" to locate your game directory.
-If you are using the Steam version of the game, your folder should be:<br>
+3. If you're using the Steam version of the game, your directory should be:<br>
 ```\Program Files (x86)\Steam\steamapps\common\TombRaider (III)\```<br>

-Once your save game is selected, you can modify it to your desire.
-This editor can enable any gun on any level, including the bonus level.
+4. Once your save game is selected, make the desired modifications.
-Just click **Save** when you are done, and enjoy.
+5. Click "Save" to apply your changes, and enjoy.

 #### Screenshot of TRIII-SaveEdit
 ![TRIII-SaveEdit](https://github.com/JulianOzelRose/TRIII-SaveEdit/assets/95890436/9cc84f2c-299e-4265-8aa0-f30bd6beaf54)

 ## How weapons information is stored
-Unlike Tomb Raider: Chronicles, the offsets in Tomb Raider III are different in each level.
+Unlike Tomb Raider: Chronicles, the save file offsets in Tomb Raider III are stored differently in each level.
 Another interesting difference is that
 instead of storing weapons on individual offsets, all weapons information is stored on a single offset, which I call ```weaponsConfigNum```.
-The only exception is the harpoon gun, which is stored on its own offset.
-The weapons configuration variable has a base number of 1, which indicates
+The only exception is the harpoon gun, which is stored on its own offset; 1 for enabled, 0 for disabled.
+The weapons configuration variable has a
-no weapons present in inventory.
+base number of 1, which indicates no weapons present in inventory.
 Each weapon adds a unique number to the variable.

 ###       ```weaponsConfigNum```             ###
 | **Weapon**              | **Unique number** |